The Ultimate Guide to Finding a Great Account Executive

 In most businesses, account executives are responsible for sharing feature updates with existing customers.
 They will share timely and informative updates, in order to always keep existing customers in the loop.

 Oftentimes, an account executive will also be tasked with upselling those new features.
-To do this effectively, they’ll need to nourish their product knowledge and develop close ties with their accounts.
+To do this effectively, they must nourish their product knowledge and develop close ties with their accounts.

 Care for existing customers